 Suboptimal reconstruction methods may lead to substantial bias in estimated IDIF (Boellaard et al., 2001).
-Arterial inflammation, for example in chronic kidney disease, may lead to IDIF overestimation, if the tracer is avidly taken up by inflammatory cells (for example [18F]FDG) or arterial calcifications (for example [18F]F-).
+Arterial inflammation, for example in chronic kidney disease, may lead to IDIF overestimation, if the radiopharmaceutical is avidly taken up by inflammatory cells (for example [18F]FDG) or arterial calcifications (for example [18F]F-).

-IDIF methods at their best can provide the arterial blood curve, which for most tracers need to be further converted to plasma curve and corrected for circulating label-carrying metabolites.
-(Nahmias et al., 2000; Mourik et al., 2009).
+IDIF methods at their best can provide the arterial blood curve, which for most radiopharmaceuticals need to be further converted to plasma curve and corrected for circulating label-carrying metabolites (Nahmias et al., 2000; Mourik et al., 2009).

 Mean diameters of internal carotid artery and common carotid artery are 5.11±0.87 mm and 6.52±0.98 mm in men, and 4.66±0.78 mm and 6.10±0.80 mm in women (Krejza et al., 2006).
 Croteau et al (2010) measured carotid diameter from CT image, and used phantom based recovery coefficient and spill-in factors to correct carotid blood curves.
 Similar approach was used by Feng et al (2012).

 Schain et al. (2013) identified the voxels belonging to the carotid by computation of the Pearson product-moment correlation coefficient between a seeding region and voxels in a larger region (excluding voxels in the seeding region).
 First, coordinates of the highest local maximum are automatically extracted from time frame where the carotids are most clearly visible.
 Coordinates are provided to the MATITK Connected Threshold Segmentation method to obtain a seeding region.
 Seeding region is dilated to obtain the subset mask.
 The final voxels contributing to the IDIF are extracted using the Pearson correlation method.
 The extracted curve is then scaled to blood radioactivity using blood samples (Bahri MA et al., 2017), or geometric transfer matrix approach (Bastin et al., 2020) which has been used for partial volume correction (Rousset et al., 1998).

 Perfusion in the liver is high, and blood-to-hepatocyte transfer is practically unlimited for most radioligands; therefore radioactivity concentration in the liver follows relatively well the BTAC.
 [18F]FDG concentration in the liver has been suggested to be an suitable substitute for BTAC in small animal studies (Green et al., 1998; Yu et al., 2009; Tantawy & Peterson, 2010) and even in diagnostic PET (Torizuka et al., 1995).